ardeois/graphql-codegen-typescript-mock-data/README.md

 Adds `__typename` property to mock data

+### terminateCircularRelationships (`boolean`, defaultValue: `false`)

+When enabled, prevents circular relationships from triggering infinite recursion.
+After the first resolution of a specific type in a particular call stack, subsequent resolutions will return an empty object cast to the correct type.

 ### prefix (`string`, defaultValue: `a` for constants & `an` for vowels)

 The prefix to add to the mock function name.
 Cannot be empty since it will clash with the associated